tidepool-org/data-science-optimize-settings-etn-explore/README.md

 ## Estimator Process
 Plug in a given insulin sensitivity factor (ISF) and basal Rate (BR) in the following bg velocity equation:

-    dBG[t,v] = ISF(basalRate/60 - insulinEffect[t]),
+    dBG[t] = ISF(basalRate/60 - insulinEffect[t]),

 and calculate the root mean squared error (RMSE) between the smoothed bg velocity and the estimated bg velocity (dBG).
-Only use the just-insulin-snippets (defined above)
+Only use the just-insulin-snippets as defined above.

 1. Quickly search over the ISF Range of 15 to 400 to get into the general ballpark (Figure 1):